ainvaltin/nu_plugin_boltdb/README.md

 }
 ```

-save the file and reload the nushell configuration, ie on Mac
+save the file and reload the nushell configuration, ie

-    source `~/Library/Application Support/nushell/env.nu`
+    source $nu.env-path

 ## Installation